cozy/cozy-stack/docs/sharing.md

 This route can be used to get an image that shows the avatar of a member of this sharing.
 No permission is required to use this route, you just need to know the sharing-id to use it.
+If no image has been chosen, a fallback will be used, depending of the `fallback` parameter in the query-string:

+- `initials`: a generated image with the initials of the owner's public name.
+This is the default behavior.
+- `404`: just a 404 - Not found error.

 **Note**: 0 for the index means the sharer.